AbhishekChinchani/Samsung_pd/README.md

 **Retiming** : Retiming is a powerful sequential optimization technique used to move registers across the combinational logic or to optimize the number of registers to improve performance via power-delay trade-off, without changing the input-output behavior of the circuit.

 **Example 1**
-Here flop is inferred as output
+Here flop is inferred in output
 ```ruby
 module dff_const1(input clk, input reset, output reg q);
 	always @(posedge clk, posedge reset)